robertgrzonka/robertgrzonka/README.md

 * Now
 * Docusaurus

-I am also [Patreon](https://patreon.com) of [Sinre Sorhus](https://github.com/sindresorhus) as he is my personal open-source hero :)
+I am also [Patreon](https://patreon.com) of [Sindre Sorhus](https://github.com/sindresorhus) as he is my personal open-source hero :)

 ## Passions

 * Typography — I've learned a lot from [Practical Typography](https://practicaltypography.com).
-* Pandoc — and LaTeX are my life-changers.
-I fall in love in them as much as in programming.
+* Pandoc — together with LaTeX are my life-changer tools.
+I fall in love with them as much as in programming.
-* LaTeX
+* LaTeX — as above.
-* World of Tanks Blitz :tank: yep, I am true WoT player who plays **every-single-day**.
+* World of Tanks Blitz :video_game: yep, I am true WoT player who plays **every-single-day**.
 But no worries: I am programming every-single-day as well ;)

 ## [Contributors](CONTRIBUTING.md)